 Our sustainable mission is to make durable wardrobe staples that you will love and wear for years to come.
 Every decision we make is influenced by our ambition to reduce our environmental impact.
-As a start-up this may not always be possible, but we pledge to improve upon what we can’t achieve now, once we become more established.
+As a start-up this may not always be possible, but we are always looking for ways to improve as we grow.

 SUPPLIER WORKING CONDITIONS